Streaming algorithm

-In computer science, streaming algorithms are algorithms for processing data streams in which the input is presented as a sequence of items and can be examined in only a few passes, typically just one.
+In computer science, streaming algorithms process input data streams as a sequence of items, typically making just one pass (or a few passes) through the data.
 These algorithms are designed to operate with limited memory, generally logarithmic in the size of the stream and/or in the maximum value in the stream, and may also have limited processing time per item.

 As a result of these constraints, streaming algorithms often produce approximate answers based on a summary or "sketch" of the data stream.

 History

 Though streaming algorithms had already been studied by Munro and Paterson as early as 1978, as well as Philippe Flajolet and G. Nigel Martin in 1982/83, the field of streaming algorithms was first formalized and popularized in a 1996 paper by Noga Alon, Yossi Matias, and Mario Szegedy.
 For this paper, the authors later won the Gödel Prize in 2005 "for their foundational contribution to streaming algorithms."
 There has since been a large body of work centered around data streaming algorithms that spans a diverse spectrum of computer science fields such as theory, databases, networking, and natural language processing.

 Semi-streaming algorithms were introduced in 2005 as a relaxation of streaming algorithms for graphs, in which the space allowed is linear in the number of vertices n, but only logarithmic in the number of edges m.
 This relaxation is still meaningful for dense graphs, and can solve interesting problems (such as connectivity) that are insoluble in $o(n)$ space.